Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2024-01-01-fragments.md

 Follow the light.

 Don’t be too positive — it attracts negativity.
 Being too happy today makes you expect the same tomorrow, and that expectation is what makes tomorrow hard.

-How much you gain depends on how much you are willing to lose.

-It is meaningful only to regret about being able to regret.

-You worry only if you think.

 Water is tasteless — otherwise we would tire of it.
 Everything we attach instrumental value to decays eventually.